 Whether you’re working from home due to COVID-19 or you’ve started working virtually as a freelancer or remote worker permanently, you’ve come to the right place.
 However, staying productive is one of our biggest problems when working from home.

-However, when you set up your office the right way and follow appropriate procedures (like the ones mentioned in this checklist!), your productivity increases by 13% than when working from the office.
+However, when you set up your office correctly and follow appropriate procedures (like the ones mentioned in this checklist!), your productivity increases by 13% compared to when working from the office.
 Recent studies have shown that remote employees work 1.4 more days per month than office-based employees.
-We’ve put together a working from a home checklist with all of the points you need to stay productive when working from home.
+We’ve put together a working from home checklist with all of the points you need to stay productive when working from home.

 1- Create a Home Office

 The first step in our working from the home checklist is setting up a home office or workspace where you’re comfortable and where you can focus on getting work done.
 A separate room would be ideal, but even a dedicated corner in your living room, garage, or attic, will do fine.
 I prefer my work corner to be near a window as the natural lighting and fresh air relax me and help me stay focused.

 Here is all of the essential equipment I’ve used to build my home office:

 - Computer/ laptop: If your computer lags, suddenly shut, or is too slow – you may need to consider an upgrade.
 Your laptop is the backbone of your home office.

 - Wireless keyboard & mouse: If you don’t already have these, a wireless keyboard and mouse can save you days of back pain and strain on your wrists.